heregreat/Profile/README.md

 Research Assistant&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;Montreal, Canada 2019.9 -

+- To be Completed

 **Xinhua News Future Media Convergence Research Institution**
 Algorithm Engineer&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;Beijing, China    2018.7 - 2019.3

-**The Affective Benchmarking of Movies Based on the Physiological Data of Audiences**
+*The Affective Benchmarking of Movies Based on the Physiological Data of Audiences*

 - Develop algorithms to Monitor the affective benchmarking of movies based on the physiological responses of a real audience collected from Electro Dermal Activity (EDA) sensor.

-**Detecting Attention During Real-Word Driving Tasks Using Physiological Sensors**
+*Detecting Attention During Real-Word Driving Tasks Using Physiological Sensors*

 - Using unsupervised learning algorithm to divide the intensity of drivers’ attention on broadcast based on the Electro Dermal Activity (EDA) data